 IR cameras do not detect moisture, they do, however, measure temperate differentials that may be the result of water damage.
 Using an IR camera helps speed up the restoration process and reduce your losses.

 After water damage, an IR camera identifies all the affected areas.
 This allows cleanup and restoration efforts to be more precise.
-This means the cleanup and drying process can begin sooner, reducing the possibility for mold growth.
+This means the water damage cleanup and drying process can begin sooner, reducing the possibility for mold growth.
 Generally, the faster cleanup and restoration occurs, the lesser the damages.

 Thermal imaging is just one way the professional team at Regent Restoration locates water damage in your home.
 If you suspect you have a water damage problem in your home, contact us today.